javi-cardenas/cs-416-dv/README.md

 ## Key Insights Revealed

+1. **Programming Language Popularity:** JavaScript, Python, and TypeScript dominate as the most widely used languages among developers worldwide.

+2. **AI Adoption Patterns:** Significant portion of developers are embracing AI tools, with clear distinctions between those actively using AI and those planning to adopt.

+3. **Language-Specific AI Trends:** Certain programming communities show higher enthusiasm for AI adoption, with modern languages like Dart and TypeScript leading adoption rates.

-1. **Experience-Compensation Correlation:** Clear positive relationship between years of experience and annual compensation, with regional variations.
+4. **Compensation Dynamics:** Clear positive relationship between years of experience and annual compensation, with language choice also impacting earning potential.

-2. **Language Dominance:** JavaScript, Python, and Java continue to lead as the most popular programming languages.

-3. **AI Adoption Trends:** Varying adoption patterns of AI tools across different experience levels, showing the evolving landscape of developer productivity tools.

 ## Future Enhancements